ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

-The design of the interface specified in this document is based on a set of princples, themselves an elaboration on the architectural design principles defined in {{I-D.pauly-taps-arch}}.
+The design of the interface specified in this document is based on a set of princples, themselves an elaboration on the architectural design principles defined in {{I-D.ietf-taps-arch}}.
 The interface defined in this document
 provides:

 - A single interface to a variety of transport protocols to be